ocean-tracking-network/biologging_standardization/templates/fields/detachmentLongitude.md

 # Field Name
-detachment Longitude
+Detachment longitude

 ## Definition
-Longitude in decimal degrees of tag recovery/detachment from animal (if known)
+Longitude in decimal degrees of instrument recovery/detachment from animal (if known).

 ## Standard
 ISO 6709:2008